Academic Senate Constitution

 a.
 The Senate shall meet once a week during the academic year, or as needed.
 Meeting times are from 12:30 until 1:55 p.m. on Tuesdays.
 Senate members upon election should adjust their schedules in advance to meet these timelines.

+c.
 Members of the faculty may attend any meeting of the Academic Senate.
-Individuals who are not members of the Chaffey College faculty are welcome to attend any open senate meeting.
-However, the senate may close any meeting or portion thereof to all but members of the electorate by a majority vote of the attending senators.
+Individuals who are not membrs of the Chaffey College faculty are welcome to attend any open Senate meeting.
+However, the Sente may close any meeting or portion thereof to all but members of the Electorate by a majorty vote of the attending Senators.

 A quorum shall consist of two-thirds of the members of the Academic Senate.

 ARTICLE V: ELECTIONS

 Any member of the electorate shall be eligible for election to the Academic Senate.
 (See Article III, Section 2).

 Any member of adjunct electorate shall be eligible for election as adjunct Senator at large.

 All elections to the Academic Senate shall be by secret ballot, unless unopposed.
 The unopposed candidate shall be elected by acclamation.

 A senator shall be elected to a two (2) year term of office beginning on July 1, with the following exceptions: